Elementary Engineering Exploration Day

 Why: It's important to encourage kids to learn more about science and math early on to start building the skills and confidence in their abilities.
 Engineering is more than just the technical stuff.
 It develops creativity, teamwork, and problem-solving skills which are all important skills that are used on a daily basis.

-For questions, contact Kaitlyn Barr at firstname.lastname@example.org or call the SWE Office at (734) 763-5027 (Note: Email is the best form of contact as phone access is limited due to the COVID-19 pandemic).
+For questions, contact Morgan Andrulis at email@example.com or call the SWE Office at (734) 763-5027 (Note: Email is the best form of contact as phone access is limited).